willemt/pearldb/README.rst

 Put without a key
 -----------------
-If you want PearDB to generate a key for you, just use POST.
+If you want PearlDB to generate a key for you, just use POST.

 .. code-block:: bash